gabikadlecova/genens/README.md

-# genEns
+# genens
-genEns is an AutoML system for pipeline optimization based on developmental genetic programming.
+genens is an AutoML system for pipeline optimization based on developmental genetic programming.

 ## Installation
 Clone the repository.